aniasobo/dev-pills/testing/factory-build-create.md

 `create` persists the instance of the model; less performant because writes to db; good for testing things with callbacks on creation; will call the Active Record validations.

-`build` only keeps the instance in memory; does not call `save!` so the Active Record validations won't run; no db access required.
+`build` is the equivalent of `Class.new` - it only keeps the instance in memory; does not call `save!` so the Active Record validations won't run; no db access required.
+To test after create callbacks, use `build`, then run `factory_instance.save` after the `expect`.

 ```
 before(:each) do